cwru-sdle/FAIRLinked/README.md

 ```python
 import FAIRLinked.InterfaceMDS
 ```
 Functions in Interface MDS allow users to interact with MDS-Onto and search for terms relevant to their domains.
-This include loading MDS-Onto into an RDFLib Graph, view domains and subdomains, term search, and add new ontology terms to a local copy.
+This includes loading MDS-Onto into an RDFLib Graph, view domains and subdomains, term search, and add new ontology terms to a local copy.

 ### To load the latest version of MDS-Onto
 ```python